liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/05-checking-permissions.markdown

 Once you've defined permissions in your `docroot/WEB-INF/src/resource-actions/default.xml` file, you need to implement permission checking.
-In the Guestbook portlet, one supported custom action is `ADD_GUESTBOOK`.
+In the Guestbook portlet, one supported action is `ADD_GUESTBOOK`.
 There are two places in the source code where you might want to check for this permission: in the user interface and in the business logic.
-The user interface of the Guestbook portlet is implemented in JSP files while the business logic is implement at the portlet layer and service layer.
+The user interface is implemented in JSP files, while the business logic is implemented at the portlet layer and service layer.
 For the JSP files, you want to wrap certain elements in permission checks so they only appear for users with permission to interact with those elements.
 For example, the presence of the Add Guestbook button is contingent on whether the user has permission to add a guestbook.
 Here's how the `ADD_GUESTBOOK` action is wrapped in a permission check in `docroot/html/guestbook/view.jsp`:

     <c:if test='<%= GuestbookModelPermission.contains(permissionChecker, scopeGroupId, "ADD_GUESTBOOK") %>'>
         // Display the Add Guestbook button